-Figure 81. t{FAW} Timing
+Figure 77. t{FAW} Timing

-NOTE 1. tWTR_S: Delay from start of internal write transaction to internal read command to a different Bank Group.
+NOTE 1. tWTR_S : Delay from start of internal write transaction to internal read command to a different Bank Group.
 When AL is non-zero, the external read command at Tb0 can be pulled in by AL.

-Figure 82. twtr s Timing (Write to Read, Different Bank Group, CRC and DM Disabled)
+Figure 78. twrrs Timing (WRITE to READ, Different Bank Group, CRC and DM Disabled)